Hello, I'm Viktoria!

 Extensive trainings in autism, Erinoak Kids School Support Program

-Brock University International Certificate Program in Dual Diagnosis – 4/5 courses completed before program was discontinued.
+Brock University International Certificate Program in Dual Diagnosis – 4 weeks of courses completed.

 Counselling Approaches for Individuals with Asperger’s Syndrome, Halton Support Services